PlumpMath/piotr-yuxuan.github.io/_topics/change-dom-tree-when-visiting-specific-url.md

 layout: page
 collection: topics
 changefreq: daily
 abstract_html:  "<p>Some news sites are interesting for their contents, not their style.
 If you visit them unaware, it's even difficult to read their free content peacefully because of ads they embed, panels and useless features they come with.</p><p>To throw all that rubbish out it would be nice to refactor the <small>DOM</small> tree on the fly.
-This project aims at mimmic the more general Firefox `about:reader` tool but stays focused on some sites with a set of predefined rules.</p>"
+This project aims at mimmic the more general Firefox <code>about:reader</code> tool but stays focused on some sites with a set of predefined rules.</p>"
 ---

 ## Change <small>DOM</small> tree when visiting specific <small>URL</small>